Frequently Asked Questions

 Magisterial District Justices handle all traffic cases, including parking tickets, other minor criminal cases and civil cases involving amounts up to $8,000.
 District Justices also set bail and conduct preliminary hearings in misdemeanor and felony criminal cases to determine if the cases should be dismissed or transferred to the Court of Common Pleas for further proceedings.

 The Stroud Area Regional Police Department provides police services to the Borough of Stroudsburg, the Borough of East Stroudsburg, and the Township of Stroud.
 Each of these municipalities is covered by a separate Magisterial District Justice.
-Please see our Links page for information on which magistrate covers your area, and how to contact their respective offices.

-In Stroudsburg Borough, parking tickets can be paid in person at the Stroudsburg Municipal Building, 2nd Floor, 7th & Sarah Sts., via US mail, or by dropping the sealed ticket, along with the fine, into the red parking ticket collection boxes placed in the borough.
+In Stroudsburg Borough, parking tickets can be paid online, in person at the Stroudsburg Municipal Building, 2nd Floor, 7th & Sarah St., via US mail, or by dropping the sealed ticket, along with the fine, into the red parking ticket collection boxes placed in the borough.
 Among other locations, a red parking ticket collection box is mounted at the side door of the Municipal Building, and another is mounted at the northeast corner of N. 7th and Main Streets, Stroudsburg.

-In East Stroudsburg Borough. parking tickets can be paid in person at the East Stroudsburg Municipal Building, 24 Analomink St., East Stroudsburg, via US mail, or by dropping the sealed ticket, along with the fine, into the parking ticket collection box at the East Stroudsburg Municipal Building at the corner of Analomink Street and Crystal Street, East Stroudsburg.
+In East Stroudsburg Borough. parking tickets can be paid online, in person at the East Stroudsburg Municipal Building, 24 Analomink St., East Stroudsburg, via US mail, or by dropping the sealed ticket, along with the fine, into the parking ticket collection box at the East Stroudsburg Municipal Building at the corner of Analomink Street and Crystal Street, East Stroudsburg.

 In addition, please see our Links page for more information on each borough's website.